Term: 10 to 12 weeks, in the summer of 2021

 Upturn advances equity and justice in the design, governance, and use of technology.
-We drive policy changes through rigorous technical research, legal and regulatory advocacy, and other timely interventions that hold companies and governments accountable.
+We do research and advocacy to challenge systems of policing and incarceration, and to expand access to housing, jobs, and credit.
+We drive policy change through rigorous research, legal and policy advocacy, and timely collaborations that confront civil rights challenges and hold companies and governments accountable.

-We work in partnership with many of the nation’s leading civil rights and public interest organizations.
-Some of our most notable work includes:
+We work in partnership with a strong and growing network of partners, including civil rights and public interest organizations, litigators, and academic researchers.
+Some of our recent work includes:

 Pressuring Facebook to address discrimination in online ads for housing, credit, and employment;

-Scrutinizing the role of automated risk assessment tools in the movement to end cash bail;
+Convincing influential policy actors to oppose the use of automated risk assessment tools in the movement to end cash bail;

 We are a 501(c)(3) non-profit organization based in Washington, DC.